michelderu/starship-enterprise/README.md

 Because the maintenance personnel is very actively working throughout the whole ship, we have to make sure they get alerted as soon as action has to be taken.
 #### AWS cloud-native app
 To keep in-line with the cloud-based Astra solution, we utlize the following cloud-native solutions on AWS:
-- Lambda functions to create a true severless application.
+- AWS Lambda functions to create a true severless application.
-- Additionally the Simple Notification Service from AWS is used to inform service employees.
+- Additionally the AWS Simple Notification Service is used to inform service employees.
-- Finally Lambda Scheduled Events to run the service every minute.
+- Finally AWS Lambda Scheduled Events to run the service every minute.
-In order to package the application nicely in a devops environment https://serverless.com has been used.
+In order to package the application nicely in a devops environment [Serverless]https://serverless.com has been used.

 #### Python app
 For reference, and showing the flexibility of the Datastax platform, there is also a Python app that monitors the sensor information and triggers alerts when needed.